sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 name

-the user-visible name of the bundle.
-E.g, "Ruby on Rails".
+The user-visible name of the bundle.
+For example, "Ruby on Rails".
 This name will be shown in menus, error messages, and so forth.

 description

-a longer, textual description of the bundle and its purpose
+A longer, textual description of the bundle and its purpose.

 author

-the author(s) of the bundle
+The author(s) of the bundle.

 copyright

-any copyright message associated with the bundle
+Any copyright message associated with the bundle.

 license

-the name or URL of the license associated with the bundle.
-E.g. "MIT License" or[http://www.gnu.org/licenses/gpl-3.0.txt](http://www.gnu.org/licenses/gpl-3.0.txt)
+The name or URL of the license associated with the bundle.
+For example, "MIT License" or[http://www.gnu.org/licenses/gpl-3.0.txt](http://www.gnu.org/licenses/gpl-3.0.txt)

 website

-the website where more information about the bundle can be found
+The website where more information about the bundle can be found.

 repository

-the public repository url where the canonical version of this bundle lives.
-E.g. git://github.com/aptana/rails.ruble.git
+The public repository url where the canonical version of this bundle lives.
+For example, git://github.com/aptana/rails.ruble.git

-Additional properties can be accessed, though, simply by referring to them as though they already exist, e.g.:
+Additional properties can be accessed, though, simply by referring to them as though they already exist, for example:

 `bundle.foo =` `"bar"`

 ### Menus

 A bundle may define one or more menus to expose its commands and snippets to the user.
 Most bundles will only define a single menu.
-RadRails shows these menus in a number of places.
+RadRails shows these menus in several places.
 First and foremost, it shows up in the main menu underneath the 'Commands' menu.
 It also shows up in the right-click context menu of editor windows.

 A menu is a container for commands, sub-menus, and separators.
-Commands are specified by their names, with all other information coming from the command itself (e.g., its key\_binding or trigger).
+Commands are specified by their names, with all other information coming from the command itself (for example, its key\_binding or trigger).
 As discussed earlier, these names are scoped to the current bundle.

 Menus also have a scope, which defines the contexts in which the entire menu is applicable.
 We interpret the scopes for menus more loosely than we do for commands, erring to show the menu more often than not.
 And the Commands menu will still show your menu in the "Other" submenu of the Commands menu even if your scope operator doesn't match.
 Note that while you can define a scope for a sub-menu, but it is currently ignored.

 ### Sample bundle.rb file

-The following is a real but extremely minimal bundle.rb file which defines a 'Rails' menu which in turn contains only a single 'Go To' submenu.
+The following is a real but extremely minimal bundle.rb file, which defines a 'Rails' menu, which in turn contains only a single 'Go To' submenu.

 `require` `'ruble'`